drflei/PyMSM/README.md

 $ pip install -r requirements.txt -e ./
 ```

-==Note 1:== This version of PyMSM uses the IRBEM package and it must have been installed separately.
+==Note 1:== This version of PyMSM uses the IRBEM package and it must have been installed separately already.
 See [https://github.com/PRBEM/IRBEM/tree/main/python](https://github.com/PRBEM/IRBEM/tree/main/python).
 However, a forked version of IRBEM which has the TS89 model extended to Kp> 6 is best to be used together with PyMSM [https://github.com/drflei/IRBEM/tree/ts89c-ext/python](https://github.com/drflei/IRBEM/tree/ts89c-ext/python)
 and it can be install following these steps:

 ```